e-j-w/G4EMMA/README.txt

-To make and build, simply run the script cmake_script.sh ./cmake_script.sh
+To build, run:

+cmake -DGeant4_DIR=/path/to/geant4/installation/ /path/to/G4EMMA
+make

 Some nominal values for EMMA: